manzanotti/geniushub-client/README.md

 # GeniusHub
-Python library to provide connect to Genius Hub.
+Python library to provide client api to a Genius Hub.

 # Installation
 Either clone this repository and run `python setup.py install`, or install from pip using `pip install geniushub-client`.